ChromeUniverse/Personal-website/public/posts/about.md

 ---
 title: About myself
 templates: []
-groups: [all]
+groups: [all, me]
 date: 2021-05-29 01:02:00
 ---

 Hi I'm Lucca!
-I'm a musician, programmer and aspiring engineer.
+I'm a musician, programmer and an aspiring engineer.

 ## My education